Introduction

 The Advent wreath symbolizes the light of Jesus coming into the world, but it is our call as believers to go and share that light with the people around us.
 After the shepherds were told by the heavenly hosts that the Saviour had come and they saw the baby for themselves, they ran to share the good news with anyone that would listen.
 Let’s be like the shepherds this Christmas, proclaiming the good news to all who will listen.

 We encourage you to embrace a spirit of hospitality, and invite friends and neighbours into some of your holiday activities.
 Could you could share this advent wreath tradition and invite them to create one too?
-Perhaps you could invite some neighbours round for mulled wine & mince pies, or invite them to our Carols Gathering on Sunday 11th December, or our Family Carols on Sunday 18th December.
+Perhaps you could invite some neighbours round for mulled wine & mince pies, or invite them to our Carols by Candlelight on Sunday 10th December, Christingle on Sunday 17th December, or on Christmas Day at 11:00.

 Opening up these meaningful moments to people who normally would not take part in celebrating the true meaning of Christmas creates an opportunity for deeper connections and conversations about the hope, peace, love, and joy of Jesus.